This page is from APP, the official source of professional practice for policing.

 - carry out risk assessments for home visits to offenders before staff visit the offender’s premises, and record these on ViSOR

-For further information see Striking the balance between operational and health and safety duties in the police service.
+For further information see Striking the balance between operational and health and safety duties in the police service (Health and Safety Executive).

 Recognising diversity and responding appropriately